djaus2/W3WConsoleProject/README.md

 Get What3Words Tri-words for GPS location.
 - Get an API Key _(See link above)_
 - Insert into Data.cs
-  - Insert lattitude and longitude coordinates into Data.cs
+  - Insert latitude and longitude coordinates into Data.cs
 OR
-- Enter lattitude longitude on command line.
+- Enter latitude longitude on command line.
   - AND (Optionally) enter API Key as third parameter.
 - Run the app.
 - Paste the Url generated into a Web Browser.